fraserbrookhouse/CV/README.md

 #### Bsc Computer Science

 A part time, online degree which I began while working as a teacher.
-So far I have completed modules such as introduction to Programming 1, Fundamentals of Comp Sci and Web Development.
+So far I have completed modules such as Introduction to Programming 1, Fundamentals of Comp Sci and Web Development.
 I hope to complete this degree in my spare time by 2015.

+[Here](https://github.com/fraserbrookhouse/Sidescrolling-platformer)Here is a project I completed in my introduction to programming 1 module.
+It is a platform game written in Javascript using the p5.js library.

 ### University of Aberytsywth (2011 - 2015)

 #### BSc International Politics 2:1

+A course that looked at politics from all aspects, from the intricacies of nuclear diplomacy, to the effects of the web and filter bubbles on modern day politics.

+I wrote my dissertation on the importance of human agency in the Cuban Missile Crisis, you can find it [here](https://drive.google.com/file/d/0B9vzFCuoF0LZNEVDenVLa1JKbGc/view?usp=sharing).

 <br>